 The Maltese were specifically bred to be companions, a role they fill exceptionally well today.

 Photos displayed courtesy of Jessamyn and Barbara, JBLittle Maltese Reg’d, Ontario

 As an aristocrat of the canine world, this ancient breed has been known by a variety of names throughout the centuries including the Melitaie Dog, “Ye Ancient Dogge of Malta”, the Roman Ladies’ Dog, the Comforter Dog, the Spaniel Gentle, the Bichon, the Shock Dog, the Maltese Lion Dog and the Maltese Terrier.

-The Maltese stands just 10 inches tall at the shoulder and weighs only seven pounds at his heaviest.
-His coat is long, straight, silky, white, and falls to the ground.
+The Maltese stands just 10 inches (25.4 cm) tall at the shoulder and weighs less than seven pounds (3 kg).
+His coat is long, silky, white and hangs straight on either side of a center part, which runs from the tip of his nose to the tip of his tail.
+The coat may reach the ground.
 Daily grooming is necessary.
 A shorter, pet clip may help reduce the amount of grooming necessary.
 He has soulful dark eyes that give him an endearing expression.

 Although he has a reputation for being good-natured, he may be intolerant of small children or other dogs.
 He can be protective of his owner and will bark or may bite if animals or people infringe on his territory or are perceived as a threat.

 The Maltese is intelligent and easy to train but he can be strong-willed.
 Training should begin early.
+He is known for being difficult to housebreak.
+A litter box may help.
 He requires minimal exercise but does enjoy getting outside for a walk.

 It should be noted that the Maltese barks.
 This is a tendency that should be addressed with early, firm training.
 Studies done in Australia and South Korea found that the Maltese is the most abandoned dog in those two countries.
 The reason: excessive barking!